In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki. Read Suki's Story.

 Be sure the vet has a valid license to practice.

 Two of our fave words: Public record.
+Call your state board to find out if the vet has a record.

 States may vary.
 Check the procedures here.